jdhp-skeletons/python-projects-skeleton/docs/developer.rst

 Contribute
 ~~~~~~~~~~

-This project is written for Python 3.x.
+This project is written for Python TODO_PROJECT_PYTHON_VERSION.
 Python 2.x is *not* supported.

 The `TODO.md`_ file contains the TODO list.